 The bottom line

 Petechiae are a skin condition that can look like a rash.
-But these pinprick-sized dots, which are caused by bleeding under the skin, could be a sign of a serious medical condition.
+But these pinprick-sized dots, which are caused by bleeding under the skin, could be a sign of a serious, even life-threatening, medical condition.
 Even if petechiae go away, it’s essential to see your doctor to find out what was causing them.

 Have concerns about diagnosing and treating petechiae?